SFY0018 : Foundation Mathematics

 Assessment Rationale And Relationship

-To encourage regular study and reflection in this hierarchical subject (with competing pressures of Engineering coursework), regular computer-based (CBA) tests will be set on questions already practised, with multiple attempts, to achieve mastery of methods and skills.
-End of Semester CBA tests will assess overall knowledge, and a final written (take-home) exam will ensure ability in writing mathematics systematically.
+To encourage regular study and reflection in this hierarchical subject (with competing pressures of Engineering coursework), regular computer-based (CBA) tests will be set on questions already practised to achieve mastery of methods and skills.
+Written (invigilated) exams at the end of each semester will ensure retention and ability in writing mathematics systematically.

 Reading Lists